Closing the Books

 The process for closing the book includes these main tasks:

 Closing the accounting period.

-A fiscal year is defined as one or more open periods as defined in the Accounting Periods window.
+A fiscal year is defined as one or more open periods as defined on the Accounting Periods page.
 A typical fiscal year contains 12 periods of one month each, but you can also choose another method of defining a year.

 Registering prior-year entries.

 When you close a fiscal year, you must enter a number of administrative transactions (such as prepaid and accrued items).
 These transactions are called adjusting entries.
 There are no special rules for posting these entries, and they (like other entries) contain a check mark in the Prior-Year Entry field if they are posted on a date in a closed fiscal year.
 Even though a fiscal year has been closed, you can still post general ledger entries to it.